pagkly/Zed/Investopedia3/Distributed Ledgers.md

 Distributed ledgers also reduce operational inefficiencies, speed up the amount of time a transaction takes to complete, are automated, and therefore function 24/7, all of which reduce overall costs for the entities that use them.

-Distributed ledgers also provide for an easy flow of information, which makes an [audit trail](https://www.investopedia.com/terms/a/audittrail.asp) easy to follow for accountants when they conduct reviews of financial statements.
-This helps remove the possibility of [fraud](https://www.investopedia.com/terms/f/fraud.asp) occurring on the financial books of a company.
+Distributed ledgers also provide for an easy flow of information, which makes an [[audit trail]](https://www.investopedia.com/terms/a/audittrail.asp) easy to follow for accountants when they conduct reviews of financial statements.
+This helps remove the possibility of [[fraud]](https://www.investopedia.com/terms/f/fraud.asp) occurring on the financial books of a company.
 The reduction in the use of paper is also a benefit to the environment.

 ## Use of Distributed Ledgers

 Distributed ledger technology has great potential to revolutionize the way governments, institutions, and corporations work.
-It can help governments in tax collection, issuance of passports, recording land registries, licenses, and the outlay of [Social Security benefits](https://www.investopedia.com/terms/s/social-security-benefits.asp), as well as voting procedures.
+It can help governments in tax collection, issuance of passports, recording land registries, licenses, and the outlay of [[Social Security benefits]](https://www.investopedia.com/terms/s/social-security-benefits.asp), as well as voting procedures.

 The technology is making waves in several industries, including: